-The Alliance for Technology, Learning and Society (ATLAS) Institute offers an interdisciplinary MS in Information Communication Technology for Development (MS-ICTD) and an interdisciplinary PhD program in Technology, Media and Society.
+The Alliance for Technology, Learning and Society (ATLAS) Institute offers an interdisciplinary MS and PhD program in Technology, Media and Society.
+The MS program includes a track in Information and Communication Technology for Development (ICTD).
 The programs involve dozens of faculty from disciplines including computer science and engineering, business, law, social science, arts and humanities.

 Through a rigorous curriculum that integrates social science with technology, students learn how to create, deploy and evaluate technologies while addressing critical socioeconomic and cultural issues.